This is a line comment

 x + y

-Unlike rust, Kast supports recursive closures, but it needs to be declared in a recursive scope.
-All the bindings that are introduced in a recursive scope become the fields of the resulting struct.
+Unlike rust, Kast supports recursive closures, but it needs to be declared in a recursive scope (module).
+All the bindings that are introduced in a module become the fields of the resulting struct.

 let f = depth => (